 - You are motivated to step outside the box of traditional science and into alternative methods

-Another question you might have at this early stage is a more practical one: how much do nutritionists make?
-The world of nutrition is a broad one, encompassing a variety of specialties– sports nutrition, pediatric nutrition, holistic nutrition, and more–so the salary range is quite expansive.
+This is a practical question and needs some consideration.
+The world of nutrition is a broad one, encompassing a variety of specialties– sports nutrition, pediatric nutrition, holistic nutrition, and more – so the salary range is quite expansive.
 Depending on where you practice and with whom you work, your salary can vary greatly.
 Generally speaking, a nutritionist salary averages from $40,000 to $60,000 annually, though it’s capable of being much higher than that.
+This is why it’s so important to have a cutting-edge educational experience that can set you apart in this growing marketplace.

 - Become more confident in your role